 In December 2016 the City began the roll-out of new wayfinding signage, including 10 pylons, 47 flags and 27 finger signs.
-The first phase covers the northern end of the city centre, with signs and pylons installed from Circular Quay to King Street, as well as outside key landmarks like Town Hall.
+The first phase covered the northern end of the city centre, with signs and pylons installed from Circular Quay to King Street, as well as outside key landmarks like Town Hall.
+Phase 2 of the rollout completes the Haymarket area and Pyrmont by June 2017.
+This phase also includes partial signage installation at Green Square.